tskopenko/event_meneger/README.md

 ## Additional Information

-As per the test assignment requirements, a PDF file with instructions is included (see `/docs/Python_Test.pdf`).
+As per the test assignment requirements, a PDF file with instructions is included (see `Python_Test.pdf`).